 If this spectacular green wallpaper with gilded Oriental peacocks could speak it would protest, “Not guilty.”
 At the aptly named boutique Paris hotel, L’Hotel the wallpaper in a certain famous suite was once suspected of homicide.
-Well, sort of.

 Oscar Wilde, the great Irish poet, playwright and conversationalist passed away in this Left Bank hotel in 1900 and right until the end couldn’t resist a quip.

-His last words reportedly were, “This wallpaper and I are fighting a duel to the death: either it goes or I do.”
+A famous quote and his last words reportedly were, “This wallpaper and I are fighting a duel to the death: either it goes or I do.”

 Ever since, L’Hotel guests have viewed their wallpaper with curiosity if not extreme caution, and nowhere more so than in the Oscar Wilde Suite.

 Oscar’s eponymous rooms might be L’Hotel’s star turn but there is far more to the story of this fine St-Germain-des-Prés luxury escape than one celeb send-off.

 With just 20 bedrooms, L’Hotel, built in 1828, is the smallest five-star hotel in Paris.

 Those rooms are lavish yet uncluttered recreations of the Victorian era (plus television, WiFi, et al) but the décor never dips to bordello-esque faux Victoriana.